-The full draft document will be reviewed by three or more reviewers, chosen for their familiarity with the document's subject matter.
+The full draft document or electronic resource will be reviewed by two or more reviewers, chosen for their familiarity with the document's subject matter.
 The full draft will be reviewed for:

-- Scientific and technical accuracy. - High-quality, professional and objective content and tone. - Consistency with existing IAIA publications.
-One of three determinations may result: - 1.
-Acceptance.
-Endorsement is recommended, with few and minor revisions. - 2.
-Major revisions required.
+- Scientific and technical accuracy. - High quality, professional and objective content, and tone. - Consistency with existing IAIA publications.

+One of three determinations may result:

+- 1. Acceptance.
+Endorsement is recommended, with few and minor revisions. - Major revisions required.
 Endorsement is withheld at this time.
 The author will be given a summary of the reviewers' comments.
-The revised document may be resubmitted for evaluation. - 3.
-Rejection.
-Endorsement of the document will not be granted.
+The revised document or electronic resource may be resubmitted for evaluation. - Rejection.
+Endorsement of the document or electronic resource will not be granted.